 Editorial Disclaimer: The editorial content on this page is not provided by any of the companies mentioned, and has not been reviewed, approved or otherwise endorsed by any of these entities.
 Opinions expressed here are author's alone.

 User Generated Content Disclosure: Responses are not provided or commissioned by any of our advertisers.
 Responses have not been reviewed, approved or otherwise endorsed by any of our advertisers.
 It is not any advertiser's responsibility to ensure all posts and/or questions are answered.

 Bad credit can cost you big bucks.
 In fact, bad credit can cost you hundreds and even thousands more a year.
+If you are looking for an unsecured credit card with a 600 credit score, you are probably out of luck.
 So, it’s worth knowing how bad credit can hold you back.
 Here are three activities you can’t do with bad credit:

 Having bad credit can block you from buying a home.
 The minimum credit score for qualifying for most traditional mortgages is 620.
 Most banks won’t offer you a conventional loan if you don’t meet minimum requirements, even when providing a large down payment.
 That’s because most lenders consider poor credit a high risk.
 Having bad credit can also prevent you from renting homes, apartments, and even a room.
 A landlord or management company may deny approving your rental application if they consider you a high risk for not paying your rent.

 Bad credit also prevents you from getting the best interest rates when shopping for a car.
 For instance, individuals with bad credit often get double-digit auto loan interest rates.
 Having a high-interest rate can balloon the cost of a $20,000 car loan on a five-year term to nearly $30,000.
 That means you’ll have high payments.
 Moreover, falling behind on your loans or defaulting can result in added debt or even a car repossession on your credit report.